Defluencer/dit/linked-data/README.md

 Directory of user content and metadata.
 Since this object should not change it can be used as a unique identifier.
 Always resolve the IPNS address to get the most up to date content.
-If using IPNS over PubSub, you can also subscribe to a IPNS address topic for live update.
+If using IPNS over PubSub, you can also subscribe to a IPNS topic for live update.
-Use friend list to crawl the network.
+Use friend list to crawl the social web.

 ### IPLD Schemas
 ```